kontena/kontena/docs/using-kontena/services.md

 ## Service Discovery

-Each service instance is automatically registered in Kontena Grid distributed DNS service, which makes them discoverable through simple name lookups.
-For example: if a service is named as `nginx` and it has been scaled to two instances, then the first instance can be found via `nginx-1.<grid>.kontena.local` dns address, the second via `nginx-2.<grid>.kontena.local` etc. It's also possible to query service dns that returns all service instances records.
-For example, the `nginx.<grid>.kontena.local` dns address will return both `nginx-1` and `nginx-2` instance addresses in random order.
+Each Service instance is automatically registered in the Kontena Grid distributed DNS service, which makes services discoverable through simple name lookups.
+For example, if a service is named `nginx` and it has been scaled to two instances, then the first instance can be found via the `nginx-1.<grid>.kontena.local` DNS address, the second via `nginx-2.<grid>.kontena.local`, etc. It is also possible to query a Service DNS to return all service instance records.
+For example, the `nginx.<grid>.kontena.local` DNS address will return both the `nginx-1` and `nginx-2` instance addresses, in random order.

 ## Service High Availability

-Kontena monitors the state of each service instance and actively manages to ensure the desired state of the service.
-This can be triggered when there are fewer healthy instances than the desired scale of your service, a node becomes unavailable or a service instance fails.
+Kontena monitors the state of each Service instance and actively manages it to ensure the desired state of the Service.
+Action is triggered when there are fewer healthy instances than the desired scale of your Service, when a node becomes unavailable or when a Service instance fails.

 ## Using Services